fabiolmorato/dgrm-generator/README.md

 Usage: `./main <filename>`
 Will generate one CSC file, fully configured and ready do be tested.
 Also `./main -h` or `./main --help` will show a help dialog.

+After the generated simulation ends (in Cooja), there will be a log file containg the number of messages sent (second line, first row) and number of messages received by sink node (second line, second row).
+In the line below are the number of replies sent and replies received, respectively.

 ## Files
 XML.c and XML.h: contain all code needed to create a tree with all information needed for XML code, creating a file, adding elements, finding elements by name and writing the XML file.